wandi-ssal/secure-application-logger/README.md

 <div align="center">

-## Free version of Wandi-SASL C-Program utility that validates and protects application log messages during development and deployment
+## Free version of Wandi-SASL is a C-Program application utility that validates and protects application log messages during development and deployment

 </div>
 Software applications use log messages to monitor, analyze and diagnose execution flow.
-Often these messages contain critical and sensitive information about the behavior and use.
+Often these messages contain critical and sensitive information about the behavior and use of data.
 Current approaches do not do enough to protect this information.
 Wandi-SASL provides a secure and adaptable approach to address this and many other logging limitations and challenges.
 This free version of Wandi-SASL capabilities are based on a [Patent Software Design Technology](https://www.istech.com) that:

 1. uses a simple C-Program print() style function interface.
 2. analyzes for erroneous and malicious use[^1].